Surferbird News-links: Capturing and Storing Carbon Dioxide

 Carbon Capture and Storage, (C.C.S.)

 Carbon capture and storage works differently than the technologies described above.
 Instead of capturing CO₂ from the air where concentrations are lower, C.C.S. (carbon capture and storage) captures CO₂ at the source of emissions and permanently stores it deep in the ground, essentially putting it back where it came from.
 This is the process referred to as "clean coal," which doesn't really exist.
 Rather, when the coal is burned, the resulting CO₂ is captured and piped underground.
-But it takes energy to capture the CO₂, an investment that energy companies don't want to pay for when they can release the CO₂ for free (cringe!).
+But it takes energy to capture the CO₂, an investment energy companies don't want to pay for when they can release the CO₂ for free (cringe!).

 Bio-energy with Carbon Capture and Storage, (BECCS)